vickydevo/PMKK-DEVOPS/Classes/week5/docker/docker1_installRun.md

-# Docker First Practice Class
+# Docker Install using apt and Run httpd, apache2, Nignx webserver and modify index.html files

 ## 1. Installing Docker
 ### **For Ubuntu**